Cockroaches, rotting food and garbage: Lawmakers say Rikers Island jail conditions are a "public health issue"

 "It is in a complete state of disarray," González-Rojas said.

-New York State Senator Jabari Brisport said some Rikers inmates are kept in "cages" while awaiting trial.
+New York State Senator Jabari Brisport told CBS News that some Rikers inmates are kept in "cages" while awaiting trial.
 "They have been given a bag to urinate and defecate in because there is no toilet in the room with them," he said.

 Some of their offenses include missing a curfew under parole, González-Rojas added.